hastexo/hastexo-xblock/README.md

 To ensure your Heat template has the required configuration:

+1. Configure the Heat template to accept a "run" parameter, which will contain information about the course run where the XBlock is instanced.
+This is intended to give course authors a way to, for example, tie this to a specific Glance image when launching VMs:

+    ```
+    run:
+      type: string
+      description: Stack run
+    ```

-1. Configure the Heat template to generate an SSH key pair dynamically and save the private key.
+2. Configure the Heat template to generate an SSH key pair dynamically and save the private key.
 For example:

     ```